theforeman/theforeman.org/plugins/foreman_remote_execution/1.3/index.md

 click the green button "+ Add Input" which adds more fields to the form.
 To remove the input, hit the cross in top right corner of the input form.

 We support four types of inputs.
-Each must have it's **name** which is used in macro.
+Each must have its **name** which is used in macro.
 If my input has the name "motd", I can then use following ERB tag in my template code: